nicholaspatrickhill/HotPepper/README.md

 **DESIGN ELEMENTS** The application uses tabs and newlines in the WriteLine methods to for clarity and aesthetics.
 Thread.Sleep is called by the splash screen and each time a new screen is generated for a dynamic user experience.
-Console.Beep is used to provide the user with audible feedback each time that the make a selection.
+Console.Beep is used to provide the user with audible feedback each time that they make a selection.

 #### INSTRUCTIONS
 Press any key on the splash screen to begin the program.